Bearings Purchase Guide

 ABEC 9 | 0.0012 mm | (0.000047") |

-This means, that the higher the ABEC classification, the smaller the deviation in the parts of the bearing = more power is transferred to the wheel.
+This implies that a higher ABEC classification entails less deviation in bearing parts, enabling more efficient power transfer to the wheel.

-To clarify the difference, ILQ is not a standard, such as ABEC bearings.
-ILQ should, therefore, be seen as an unrated bearing from a professional inline bearing manufacturer and is not optimal for industrial machinery.
+To differentiate, ILQ is not a standard like ABEC bearings.
+Consequently, ILQ should be considered an unrated bearing from a specialist inline bearing producer, unsuitable for industrial machinery.

 608